Disclosure: This experience was provided to me free of charge, all opinions are my own though.

 - Location: 5350 Moaning Cave Rd, Vallecito, CA 95251

 This spot is pretty far from a lot of the major cities, but you could day trip to it from Sacramento.
-For everyone else though I would recommend grabbing a hotel in Murphys and making a weekend out of it.
-The cavern itself is located a few miles off the major highway at the end of a two lane road.
+For everyone else though, I would recommend grabbing a hotel in Murphys and making a weekend out of it.
+The cavern is located a few miles off the major highway at the end of a two-lane road.
 There is a dirt parking lot there with a lot of spots.

-I had a blast on the line as you go really fast and the guys running it were fun and professional.
+I had a blast on the line as you go fast, and the guys running it were fun and professional.
 Even the drive up to the zip line in the four wheel drive vehicle was fun.

-Once hooked up you start to back yourself down into the opening.
-The system they have for rappelling is very easy to use and makes you feel really safe while doing it.
+Once hooked up, you start to back yourself down into the opening.
+The system they have for rappelling is straightforward to use and makes you feel safe while doing it.
 I won’t say this isn’t terrifying cause it is, but I always felt in control of my movement and safe in the harness.

-After committing to the rappel you will descend vertically through a small shaft that I couldn’t even put my knees up to my chest in since it was so small.
-As a 250 pound man though I fit through no problem.
-When you get out the bottom of the hole you are in the cavern itself and it is wide and incredibly tall.
-The cavern can fit the entire Statue of Liberty in it if that gives you a sense of how crazy it is.
+After committing to the rappel, you will descend vertically through a small shaft that I couldn’t even put my knees up to my chest in since it was so narrow.
+As a 250 pound man though, I fit through no problem.
+When you get out the bottom of the hole, you are in the cavern itself, and it is wide and incredibly tall.
+The cavern can fit the entire Statue of Liberty in it if that gives you a sense of how big it is.
 You can see all the way to the bottom, 160 feet below you from here.

-The next section is free and there is no wall to hold on to for about 30 feet.
-This is were people were taking pictures of me as they were just descending via walking.
+The next section is free, and there is no wall to hold on to for about 30 feet.
+This is where people were taking pictures of me as they were just descending via walking.

-I can’t explain to you how crazy this really is.
-Yes, it always feels safe, but when you come out of the hole and into the cavern itself I can’t imagine anyone not wondering what they got themselves into.
+I can’t explain to you how crazy this is.
+Yes, it always feels safe, but when you come out of the hole and into the cavern, I can’t imagine anyone not wondering what they got themselves into.

-When you get to the bottom you will be pulled in by another guide and then will be able to stay for a little and listen to the guide if there is a walking tour happening, or you can make you way back up the stairs and look at all the unique formations on the way up.
-When you get to the top they give you a card showing you survived and giving you a discount for future visits.
+When you get to the bottom you will be pulled in by another guide, and then you can stay for a little and listen to the guide if there is a walking tour happening, or you can make you way back up the stairs and look at all the unique formations on the way up.
+When you get to the top, they give you a card showing you survived and giving you a discount for future visits.